biswajeet-g/Piezoelectric-Energy-Harvesting/3_PE_Loop/README.md

 ### For data analysis
   #### Steps for setting up files
-    - To open excelsheet for Pe Loop readings:
+    - To open excelsheet for PE Loop readings:
       - Open -> Computer -> 2.5%(e.g.) -> 450 KV
     - A dialog box appreared
       - Chose the file type that best describes